textnet/TN2/README.md

 This is an Excalibur+Electron/Node prototype of the TXTNET.

+## TODO / ISSUES

-## GUI
+## Stage 10.
+GUI
-+ connect excalibur
-+ dummy starting screen
-+ sending logs from renderer to server console
-+ pass through starting screen (for testing)

-## TOP LEVEL STAGE
-> show title of the plane
-+ load stage
-+ top level event handling

-## THINGS PASSIVE
-> physics
-+ prepare all sprites
-+ place all things
-- accept events of moving things around

-## PLAYER
-- special actor which is controlled from keyboard
 - pass commands to the console
 - isPlayer
 - collisions
+- accept events of moving things around
+- test physics

 ## Stage 11.
 Control over things